enjoyear/spark-streaming/spark-kafka/doc/advertised-listeners-poc/KafkaListeners.md

 zookeeper.connect=10.1.0.94:2181
 ```

-5. Start another terminal to start a producer
+5. Start a terminal to start a producer on broker-0
 ```bash
 ## SSH into broker0